 Magic Island is not really an island, but it's a great location midweek.
 It has many of the same characteristics as the Hilton Village above...only even better.
 At only half a mile from the Hawaiian Hilton Village, Magic Island is a very popular park with locals which can make parking difficult on weekends (impossible if there is an event going on).
 However, people in the background are rarely an issue at all.
 I like this location because of the diversity of different looks/backgrounds it offers : family friendly, calm sandy beach, rock promenades, Diamond Head views, Waikiki views, direct sunset views... *This location is great for sunset, mid-day or morning sessions*

 Waialae Beach Park (click to view Google Map)

 With nearly deserted beaches and located only 15 minutes from Waikiki, Waialae Beach Park is excellent for those classic Hawaii palm tree beach shots.
 It's both romantic for couples and fun for families.
 Connects to Kahala Hotel Resort beaches.
 One of my favorite locations and a big hit with most clients.
 Parking can occasionally be limited so arrive early.
-Be aware we simply park at the Park and then walk down the beach about two blocks. *Excellent for morning and sunset sessions - but there are no direct sunset views*
+Be aware we simply park at the Park and then walk down the beach about two blocks.
+Click her for more detailed information on this location. *Excellent for morning and sunset sessions - but there are no direct sunset views except in winter*

 Lanikai Beach (click to view Google Map)